Wiretap and Gelfand-Pinsker Channels Analogy and its Applications

 \subsubsection{\underline{Direct}}

 Fix a distribution $p_{U,X}\in\mathcal{P}(\mathcal{U}\times\mathcal{X})$ and let $p_{U,X,Y_1,Y_2,Z}\triangleq p_{U,X}p_{Y_1,Y_2,Z|X}$ denote the joint single-letter distribution.
-We propose a superposition-wiretap code for the PD-WTBC and show that it has an exponentially decaying error probability and effective secrecy metric (see Definition \eqref{DEF:WTBC_achievability_classic}).
-We then use Part 2 of Proposition \ref{PROP:Achievability_Relation} to deduce achievability in the sense of Definition \ref{DEF:WTBC_achievability}.
+We propose a superposition stealth-wiretap code for the PD-WTBC and show that it has an exponentially decaying error probability and effective secrecy metric (see Definition \eqref{DEF:WTBC_achievability_classic}).
+We then use Part 2 of Proposition~\ref{PROP:Achievability_Relation} to deduce achievability in the sense of Definition~\ref{DEF:WTBC_achievability}.

-\textbf{Codebook $\bm{\mathcal{B}_n}$:} We use a superposition codebook where $M_1$ and $M_2$ are carried in the outer and inner layers, respectively.
-Each layer is injected with sufficient randomness that enables wiretap coding so as to conceal the corresponding message from the eavesdropper.
+\textbf{Codebook $\bm{\mathcal{B}_n}$:} We use a superposition codebook where $M_1$ and $M_2$ are carried by the outer and inner layers, respectively.
+Each layer is injected with sufficient randomness that enables to conceal the corresponding message from the eavesdropper.

 Define the index sets $\mathcal{W}_j^{(n)}\triangleq\big[1:2^{n\tilde{R}_j}\big]$, for $j=1,2$.
 Let $\mathsf{B}_U^{(n)}\triangleq\big\{\mathbf{U}(m_2,w_2)\big\}_{(m_2,w_2)\in\mathcal{M}_2^{(n)}\times\mathcal{W}_2^{(n)}}$ be a random inner layer codebook, which is a set of random vectors of length $n$ that are i.i.d. according to $p_U^n$.
 An outcome of $\mathsf{B}_U^{(n)}$ is denoted by $\mathcal{B}_U^{(n)}\triangleq\big\{\mathbf{u}(i)\big\}_{(m_2,w_2)\in\mathcal{M}_2^{(n)}\times\mathcal{W}_2^{(n)}}$.